Lacan and Teaching Seminar

 These seminars are open to all and free of charge.
 Please sign up by registering above to ensure your place.
 A Zoom link will be sent to you in your registration confirmation email.

-Additional seminars within the series will be held 12:00-13:00 on Tuesday 18th February and Tuesday 4th March in Room 312 in The School of Education, University of Birmingham, UK.
-These will be advertised in due course.
+Additional seminars within the series will be held 12:00-13:00 on Tuesday 18th February and Tuesday 4th March in Room 312 in The School of Education, University of Birmingham, UK and will also be available via zoom.

-- Registration is essential to receive the link to ZOOM if you are attending online.
+• Registration is essential to receive the link to ZOOM.

-- Please note, this seminar is being recorded.
+• Please note, this seminar is not being recorded.